Optimal Regulation of Prosumers and Consumers in Smart Energy Communities: Preliminaries

 \section{Preliminaries}

-Let us suppose that energy prosumers and consumers make a community; moreover, let in the community $N$ prosumers have solar panels and $M$ prosumers have wind turbines to produce energy.
-The prosumers sell the excess energy produced to the consumers in the community or share the excess energy produced with needy consumers in the community as philanthropic work.
+Consider a smart energy community with heterogeneous energy sources such as solar panels and wind turbines; in the community, energy prosumers and consumers group together to take care of the community's energy needs and minimize the overall cost to the community.
+Moreover, let $N$ prosumers have solar panels and $M$ prosumers have wind turbines in the community.
+The prosumers sell the excess produced energy to the community members or share it with needy consumers in the community as philanthropic work.
 Let $U$ be the number of energy consumers in the community.
-Let us now consider that the smart energy community has a community manager that overseas the number of active prosumers and consumers in the energy community.
-Every prosumer with a solar panel has a private cost function that depends on the average number of times the prosumer was active in sharing the produced solar energy.
-Let the total desired number of prosumers with solar panels, or the capacity, be $C_\textnormal{s}$ and the desired number of prosumers with wind turbines be $C_\textnormal{w}$ in the community.
+We assume a central server keeps track of the aggregate number of active prosumers and active consumers at a time.
+Let every prosumer with a solar panel have a cost function that depends on the average number of times the prosumer was active in sharing the produced energy.
+Analogously, every prosumer with a wind turbine has a cost function that depends on the average number of times that prosumer was active.
+Similarly, every consumer has a cost function that depends on the average number of times the consumer was active.
+Furthermore, let the total desired number (or the capacity) of prosumers with solar panels be $C_\textnormal{s}$ and the desired number of prosumers with wind turbines be $C_\textnormal{w}$ in the community.